DestinyVolt/D-D/Others/OnePlayer/Idea.md

 18th: http://dnd5e.wikidot.com/discipline:psychic-assault

 The Crown of the Psion Queen:
-- Increases your Intellegence score and Maximum by 2
+- Increases your Intellegence score and maximum score by 2
 - Whenever you make an attack that deals psychic damage, you gain a +1 to the attack and damage rolls.
 - You gain resistance to Force damage and immunity to Psychic damage.